 Happened during the War of 1812 due to the amount of time it took for information to travel in those days; the treaty ending the war was signed in December 1814 but combat continued into the following year.
 Of particular note is the Battle of New Orleans, fought January 8, 1815, as the Americans' overwhelming victory both compelled the British to abide by the terms of the treaty and propelled Major General Andrew Jackson to a successful run at the presidency.

-Even after Franco won the Spanish Civil War, the Republican army's remnants kept trying to fight him for decades, even until the day Franco died.
+Even after Franco won the Spanish Civil War, the Republicans' various remnants kept trying to fight him for decades, even until the day Franco died.

 Minsk remains quite possibly the only former Soviet capital to have kept virtually all of their Commie Land monuments.

 Most Belorussians (roughly 70%) list Russian as their primary language and it remains an official language still used heavily in education and politics.

 Transnistria (an unrecognised but de facto independent breakaway state within the territory of Moldova) may similarly be considered a Remnant of the Soviet Union, continuing to operate a literal Soviet government (although not communist), and using the associated iconography (hammer and sickle, Lenin, etc.) on official monuments and state symbols.